 7 min read · Cost

-Wood-clad — character with modern performance
+Wood-clad: character with modern weather resistance

-Choosing for California climate and architecture
+Choosing for your climate zone and architecture

 California window frame materials at a glance